About Three of Pentacles

 Keywords for Three of Pentacles Tarot Card Meanings:

-What do I mean by this?
-Integration.
+The core meaning of all this is: Integration.
 The number Three (particularly when seated in the visual concept of the triangle) reminds us to integrate foundational strengths and funnel them into a primary focus to create something altogether new, expansive and glorious.

 Indeed, we see evidence of this concept in the Aquarian deck version (shown in the above image - the card on the left) our archetype hammers at his skill while dreamy, undulating skies buoys his work - feeds his visions - elevates his creativity.